-Acupuncture is a 3,000-year-old Chinese medical philosophy, which aims to balance the flow of energy within the body.
+We've been performing Acupuncture at Surrey Physio for over 20 years, but of course Acupuncture is a 3,000-year-old Chinese medical philosophy.
+The aims in Chinese acupuncture are to balance the flow of energy within the body.
 It is used to address any imbalances which are the cause of many physical disorders and conditions of emotional distress.
 Acupuncture treats both the symptoms of the illness and the underlying cause.

 The original methodology describes the flow of energy, or Qi (pronounced Chi) and using acupuncture in meridians is said to encourage the flow of energy or Qi.